Testing-Tutorials/jest-intro/README.md

 }
 ```

+Notes:

-Notes: 1.
-The test files are excluded!
+1. The test files are excluded!
 2. Add the coverage folder in your `.gitignore` file.

 - We can configure jest with a coverage threshold.
 This means that if our code coverage ever passes below, that percentage, our testscript is going to fail.
 In this way, we encourage everybody to add tests as they add code.
 To do that add the threshold in the jest configuration.
-Note: the numbers below is the percentage.
+Note: each number below represents a percentage.

 ```js
 "jest": {